fl0w2null/fl0w2null.github.io/_posts/2025-03-03-Building SecOps (Tech-side).md

 mermaid: true
 ---

-> **_Disclaimer_** This method doesn't count your SIEM, SecOps may require it but choosing a SIEM product is in your budget, I can't provide any good+free SIEM for you.
+> **_Warning_** This method doesn't count your SIEM, SecOps may require it but choosing a SIEM product is in your budget, I can't provide any good+free SIEM for you.
 {: .prompt-warning }

 ```mermaid